 The products from Plexus get pretty mixed reviews.
-There are a lot of really positive reviews about the products, but at the same time there are many negative ones.
+There are a lot of really positive reviews about the products, but at the same time, there are many negative ones.

 Part of this issue comes from the nature of the company.
 With Plexus, you have distributors trying to sell the product, which means that they need to make it look as good as possible.
 This means that many distributors will overhype the products, making them seem like they can do things that they can’t.

-In fact, some distributors may even have talked themselves into believing that the products work.
+Some distributors may even have talked themselves into believing that the products work.

 One of the more honest reviews that I found contained a list of side effects that the person experienced: